peter-abah/fcc-technical-doc-page/README.md

 # fcc-technical-doc-page
-A technical documentation webpage on JavaScript
+A technical documentation webpage on JavaScript from freecodecamp